romekb/yoRadio_spdif/README.md

 Standard ESP32 WROVER (or WROOM + External PSRAM) or ESP32-S3 is supported.
 PSRAM is required especially for AXS15231B display.

 What's new or changed:
+- Fixed time flickering when getting time from NTP if RTC module is used.
 - Now VU widget work on 128x64 OLED's too.
 - Seek function for a song played from an SD card using the encoder 1.
 Press the encoder and rotate it.
 Now You can release the button and turn the encoder to fast forward/backward the song.
 After 2 seconds of inactivity, the encoder returns to standard mode.
 - Tested on SSD1306/SH1106 128x64 OLEDs.
 Improved screens on these OLEDs, bitrate widget is displayed + a few other corrections.